sanger-pathogens/assorted-sub-workflows/mags_maker/metawrap_qc/README.md

 The pipeline also generates stats about raw, trimmed and cleaned reads for each sample and collates these into one output CSV.

 ### Inputs
-- Raw metgenomic paired-end reads (FASTQs) per sample
+- Raw metagenomic paired-end reads (FASTQs) per sample

 ### Outputs
 - Filtered, trimmed reads per sample (FASTQs)